 - An ongoing national effort to build and sustain preparedness helps us maintain momentum.

-The Department of Homeland Security (DHS) / Federal Emergency Management Agency (FEMA) are coordinating the multi-agency PPD-8 effort with representatives from across the whole community.
-This ensures the policy directive reflects the needs of the whole community.
-Collaboration has taken place with individuals and families (including those with access and functional needs), businesses, faith-based and community groups, nonprofit organizations, and representatives from all levels of government (Federal, state, local, tribal and territorial).
+The Department of Homeland Security (DHS) / Federal Emergency Management Agency (FEMA) coordinated the multi-agency PPD-8 effort with representatives from across the whole community.
+This ensured the policy directive reflects the needs of the whole community.
+Collaboration has taken place with individuals and families (including those with access and functional needs), businesses, faith-based and community groups, nonprofit organizations and representatives from all levels of government (federal, state, local, tribal and territorial).

 A focus on involving the whole community in PPD-8 activities is what makes this effort unique.
 Because when it comes to national preparedness, all of us have a role to play.

 Major Elements of PPD-8